Sitemap Generator

 4. Click Save.

-The next time you generate a sitemap for this domain, URLs of the SMT landing pages in the published state are included in the sitemap.
+The next time you generate a sitemap for this domain, URLs for the published SMT landing pages are included.
 For more information, see Generate a Sitemap.

 Note:

-If you have configured a landing page to be visible as of a certain date and time, the landing page URL is not added automatically to the sitemap after the landing page is published.
-The changes are effective in the sitemap when you manually regenerate the sitemap or during the next scheduled time interval (if you have scheduled automatic sitemap generation), subject to the landing page being visible on that date.
+If you set a landing page to go live on a certain date and time, its URL isn't added to the sitemap automatically after it's published.
+The sitemap updates when you manually regenerate it or at the next scheduled interval (if you've set up automatic generation), ifthe landing page is visible on that date.

 Add User-Defined URLs to the Sitemap

-By editing the Sitemap Generator settings, you can add up to 10,000 user-defined URLs to the sitemap in addition to the most important page URLs that are added by default.
+You can add up to 10,000 user-defined URLs to the sitemap by editing Sitemap Generator's settings, in addition to the most important page URLs that are added by default.

 To add user-defined page URLs to the sitemap: